Duration 3 weeks

 Learn how to improve antimicrobial stewardship as a veterinary nurse or surgeon

 Vets and human health professionals both have a responsibility to address the challenge of antimicrobial stewardship.
-Veterinary nurses, surgeons and pharmacists need the skills to prescribe antibiotics rationally and responsibly.
+Veterinary surgeons, pharmacists and nurses need the skills to prescribe antibiotics rationally and responsibly.

-On this interactive course, you’ll challenge the norms of veterinary prescribing and gain the tools needed to introduce good antimicrobial stewardship practices in your own context.
-You will explore the challenges of monitoring responsible medicine use and relevant solutions.
-You will gain the confidence needed to instil change in your own veterinary practice.
+On this 3-week course led by UK veterinary schools, you’ll challenge the norms of veterinary prescribing and gain the tools needed to introduce good antimicrobial stewardship practices in your own context.
+You’ll explore the challenges of monitoring responsible medicine use and gain the confidence needed to instil change in your own veterinary practice.

 What topics will you cover?